-The Spirit of Steve Jobs Continues But Is The New Apple A Pearl?
-Apple Engineers Are Losing Interest in iPhones
+The Spirit Of Steve Jobs Continues But Is The New Apple A Pearl?
+Apple Engineers Are Losing Interest In iPhones

 Apple Car Project Titan Scrapped? iPhone 7 Maker Could Be Quietly Scaling Down Development Team Of Highly Anticipated Self-Driving Vehicle

 Apple Corporation wishes Pearl Auto great success.
 Far from being angry or frustrated with Pearl’s recruitment of their engineers, they admire the work being done at Pearl.
-Apple spokesman John Rosenstock explained Apple Corporation’s position to The New York Times.
+Apple spokesman John Rosenstock explained Apple Corporation’s position to the New York Times.

 “Pearl Auto is a great example of the creativity and innovation driving the iPhone ecosystem.
 We wish them great success with their new product.”

-Apple Corporation, maker of the iPhone, harbors no ill will towards Pearl, as they quest for new innovations in the spirit of Steve Jobs.
+Apple Corporation, maker of the iPhone, harbors no ill will towards Pearl as they quest for new innovations in the spirit of Steve Jobs.

 [Featured Image by Justin Sullivan/Getty Images]